-It should be a passable hope that we will all be guided by at least one teacher in our lives who becomes, in retrospect, our inspiration; the person who opened our eyes to education as something other than drudge.
+It should be a passable hope that we will all be steered by at least one teacher in our lives who becomes, in retrospect, our guide; the person who opened our eyes to education as something other than drudge.

 For me it was, with no disrespect to those that came before or after, Mr (Michael) Armstrong, headmaster of my village school in Oxfordshire (100 pupils), and my teacher for two years from 9-11 years old, whose obituary has just been published in the Guardian.

 Most memorably, he bought me a copy of the Architectural Review when I was 10 (which I still have).
 But more so, he held to a wonder at the possibilities of children’s minds, and this very wonder itself unlocked yet further freedom.